 Kenosha County encompasses a total of 278.5 square miles, and consists of one city, four villages and seven towns.
 The 2000 Census of Kenosha County shows a population of 149,577, a 16.6% increase since 1990.
 Kenosha is bordered on the east by Lake Michigan and is located in the extreme southeast portion of Wisconsin bordering Illinois.
 The Kenosha Unified School District covers the communities of Kenosha, Pleasant Prairie and Somers, WI.
 The district enrollment is approximately 21,000 students in 23 elementary schools, 7 middle schools, and 5 high schools.

 LakeView Technology Academy is located in LakeView Industrial Park in Pleasant Prairie, WI.
-The school opened in 1997.
-It's a unique partnership between Kenosha Area Business Alliance, WISPARK Corporation, Gateway Technical College and the Kenosha Unified School District.
-LakeView was created for students interested in pursuing careers in Manufacturing and Engineering.
-The Technology Academy offers Gateway Technical College credit for graduating students.
-LakeView also offers coursework from the Project Lead the Way pre-engineering curriculum.
-The school services students from their freshmen to senior year, with a maximum capacity of 380 students.
-The students receive community input through community leaders and parents in the school's Site Council.
-Students also have a say in daily matters through the student-led Board of Directors.
-Classes are 90-minute blocks.
+The school opened in 1996.
+It is a unique partnership between Kenosha Area Business Alliance, WISPARK Corporation, Gateway Technical College and the Kenosha Unified School District.
+LakeView was created for students interested in pursuing careers in Engineering, Manufacturing Systems, Information Technology Systems and other careers in S.T.E.M.
+LakeView Technology Acaddmy offers Gateway Technical College credits for graduating students.
+LakeView also offers coursework from the Project Lead The Way pre-engineering curriculum.
+The school services students from their freshmen to senior year, with a maximum capacity of 365 students.
+Students have input into the daily matters of the school through the student-led Board of Directors.
+Classes are either 45-minute or 90-minute blocks.

 Graduating Class of: Number: Composite:

 Grading and Ranking